DFE-Digital/fh-find-support-family-testing/.github/PULL_REQUEST_TEMPLATE.md

 ### Have you?

 - [ ] All Acceptance Criteria met from story
-- [ ] Validated mobile responsive behaviour of view changes
+- [ ] Validated desktop / mobile responsive behaviour for UI changes
 - [ ] Completed Cypress tests
 - [ ] Unit test coverage